Skip to main content

 Identity

 Note that for example's sake, we use "USDC" as the identifier of an asset, and so 10 USDC and 20 USDC are instances of the same type of asset.
-In practice, the identity of an asset is determined by its vault key.
+In practice, the identity of an asset is determined by its asset ID.

-Two assets are of the same type whenever their vault keys match.
+Two assets are of the same type whenever their asset IDs match.

 The transaction kernel relies on this rule and so creators of assets need to ensure that:

-• Instances of assets that should compose, should have identical vault keys.
+• Instances of assets that should compose, should have identical asset IDs.

-• Instances of assets that should not compose, should have different vault keys.
+• Instances of assets that should not compose, should have different asset IDs.

-The asset ID can be used by asset creators to ensure this.
+The asset class can be used by asset creators to ensure this.
 Let's look at the native fungible and non-fungible assets:

-• Fungible assets should always compose and so by construction, their asset ID limbs are set to zero.
-This ensures two instances of a fungible asset have the same vault key.
+• Fungible assets should always compose and so by construction, their asset class limbs are set to zero.
+This ensures two instances of a fungible asset have the same asset ID.

-• Non-fungible assets should never compose and so by construction, their asset ID limbs are set to parts of their hash value.
-In practice, this ensures that two instances of non-fungible assets have unique vault keys.
+• Non-fungible assets should never compose and so by construction, their asset class limbs are set to parts of their hash value.
+In practice, this ensures that two instances of non-fungible assets have unique asset IDs.
 The transaction kernel never attempts to compose these.

 Composition